abmantz/clusterdb/README.md

 Optionally, one can include a radius (in angular units), in which case the corresponding region written will be a circle.
 Otherwise, the region will be a point.

 The `notes/` directory contains scripts that note the provenance of the published catalog files, and the operations used to convert them to csv format.

+Finally, don't forget to add the new catalog to the list in this README, above.